Factbox - Why the Zika virus is causing alarm

 How widespread is the outbreak in the Americas?

-Health officials said Zika outbreaks have been reported in at least 26 countries in the Americas.
+Health officials said Zika cases have been reported in more than 30 countries ranging from the Americas to Ireland to Australia in the current outbreak.
 Brazil has been the nation most affected.
 Other nations and territories include Barbados, Bolivia, Colombia, Costa Rica, Curacao, Dominican Republic, Ecuador, El Salvador, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Martinique, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Martin, Suriname, Venezuela and the U.S. Virgin Islands, according to the PAHO. (tinyurl.com/hoq6qqo)

 What is the history of the Zika virus?